ProbablyManuel/requiem/components/documentation/src/Races.md

     * Spells cost 20% less magicka.
     * Worn enchantments are 10% stronger.
     * Imbibed potions are 15% stronger.
-* **Active Power**: You consume half your stamina to restore 1 magicka.
-The amount of restored magicka equals the consumed stamina.
 * **Unperked Skills**:
     * You can create potions and poisons without perks.
     * You can recharge enchantments without perks.